svc333/overview/crn.md

 The `service-instance` must be alphanumeric, lowercase, no spaces, or special characters other than '-' and '/'.

-As an example, a DevOps tool to track and plan work items can have a simple `GUID` instance ID ("1234-5678-9012-3456") where the policy component of an autoscale group service can use a hierarchical naming convention and have a `service-id` segment of:
+For example, a DevOps tool that is used to track and plan work items can have a simple `GUID` instance ID ("1234-5678-9012-3456"), where the policy component of an autoscale group service can use a hierarchical naming convention and have a `service-id` segment of:

 >`c7a27f55-d35e-4153-b044-8ca9155fc467/my-test-asg1/my-scaleout-policy`